smj-crash/control_repo/README.md

 # control_repo
-For messing with Puppet 6
+This is a temporary repository for messing around with Puppet 6.